SNIP 28: Staking V2 proposal

 Epochs

 Staking v2 is about adding a “work”, or something that validators should actively do periodically, as a condition to receive rewards.
 In the future decentralized phase, the staking power of a validator should be an input to the work function (so the more stake you have, the more blocks you need to produce).
-However, to make things predictable, we can’t have the staking weights map change immediately when someone stakes or unstakes.
-To handle this, similarly to what is done in many other protocols, we introduce the notion of epochs into the protocol.
+However, to make things predictable, the staking weights can’t map change immediately when someone stakes or unstakes.
+To handle this, similarly to what is done in many other protocols, a notion of epochs is introduced into the protocol.

 Epochs represent checkpoints where Staker’s staking power is set.
 This “discrete” view of staking power will be used as an input to the consensus algorithm.
 Think of each epoch as 30 min to a few hours duration.

-Therefore, we introduce a new latency parameter k, and update the staking power and rewards as a result of changes made in epoch i in epoch i+k.
+Therefore, a new latency parameter k is introduced, and update the staking power and rewards as a result of changes made in epoch i in epoch i+k.
 In the long term, when validators would produce blocks, k would be greater or equal to 2, as the producer of the first block of epoch j must be known before the last block of epoch j-1.
-However, in the staking v2 context (where validators are not yet producing blocks), k may be equal one.
+However, in the staking v2 context (where validators are not yet producing blocks), k may be equal to one.

 Block attestation